furkan101/train.db/README.md

 # train.db
-train.db is an open-source relational database management system which uses SQL for queries, completely written in C#.
+train.db is an open-source relational database management system which uses SQL for queries, completely written in TypeScript.